I Am Big Bird: The Caroll Spinney Story

 I Am Big Bird: The Caroll Spinney Story is a 2014 American documentary film about Caroll Spinney, the original performer of Sesame Street characters Big Bird and Oscar the Grouch.
-The film has received generally positive reviews.
-It has been shown at many film festivals, including the April 2014 Hot Docs Festival.
+The film received generally positive reviews.
+It was shown at many film festivals, including the April 2014 Hot Docs Festival.

 Reception

 Commercial performance

-The film grossed $75,156 in box office receipts and $174,553 in DVD sales, bringing the total revenue up to $249,709.
+The film grossed $75,156 in box office receipts and $174,553 in DVD sales, bringing the total revenue to $249,709.

 Critical reception

 The film has received positive reviews.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 84% based on 73 reviews, with an average rating of 6.7/10.
 The website's critical consensus reads, "Every bit as good-natured as longtime fans might hope, I Am Big Bird: The Carroll Spinney Story offers heartwarming behind-the-scenes perspective on a cultural icon."
-On Metacritic, the film received a weighted average score of 71 out of 100 based on 20 critics, indicating "generally favorable reviews".
+On Metacritic, the film received a weighted average score of 71 out of 100 based on 20 critics, indicating "generally favorable" reviews.